 Our decision about whether Jesus is evil, insane or God has huge consequences.

 After spending three years with him, his disciples came to the conclusion that he really was the unique Son of God, the Word made flesh, a man whose identity was God (2:21–22).
 Jesus called them, as he calls us, first to be ‘with him’ and then to take his message to the world (3:14–15).

 Jesus says to those who are describing him as evil, ‘Whoever blasphemes against the Holy Spirit will never be forgiven’ (v.29).
-Many people have become anxious about this verse, but anyone who is worried about it will not have committed this sin.
+Many people have become anxious about this verse, but anyone who is worried about it will not have committed a sin.
 The fact people are troubled (and willing to repent) is sure proof that they have not committed it.
 Those who are repentant will be forgiven.

 What is referred to here is not the uttering of a sentence but a fixed attitude of mind.
 Jesus does not say that they have committed a sin – but warns them of the danger they are in.
 These are not ordinary people.
 The scribes were duly accredited theological teachers of God’s people.
 They were in daily contact with the word of God.